 In human health, let's take depression as an example.
-It's a common name given to people who are sad, and hopeless, and helpless, and can't sleep, and have no appetite, and feel suicidal.
+It's a common name given to people who are sad, feel hopeless, feel helpless, can't sleep, have no appetite, and possibly feel suicidal.
 Six different symptoms there, but sufferers are given one label - "You have depression."
 They’re then given one drug, an anti-depressant, aka an SSRI (Selective Seratonin Reuptake Inhibitor), because the general medical thinking is that it’s all due to a lack of serotonin, the happy hormone.

-Yet ‘depression’ isn't the cause of the symptoms - it's the name of the collective symptoms, and, somewhat worryingly, very often the cause isn’t a lack of serotonin.
+Yet ‘depression’ isn't the cause of the symptoms - it's a label given to the collective symptoms, and, somewhat worryingly, very often the cause isn’t a lack of serotonin.
 For sure, lack of seratonin being made (in the gut by the microbiota, not the brain, as we're brainwashed to believe) will be a symptom, but the causes could be many.

-It could be that a course of antibiotics have altered the gut flora, so now there’s dysbiosis that's led to inflammation in the brain.
-It could be low thyroid function, or gluten that's trigger neuroinflammation.
-It could be acid blockers taken for years after every curry and now B12’s no longer being absorbed because of this, so now there’s a B12 deficiency.
+It could be that a recent course of antibiotics have altered the gut biome, so now there’s dysbiosis that's led to inflammation in the brain.
+It could be low thyroid function - or gluten - that's triggered neuroinflammation.
+It could be acid blockers taken for years after every curry and now vit.
+B12’s no longer being absorbed because of this, so now there’s a B12 deficiency.
 Or there’s been prolonged lack of skin exposure to UVA sun rays so there's a vit.
-D deficiency, or maybe it's due to loving sushi and now there’s mercury poisoning, or maybe it’s too much sugar in the diet and there’s pre-diabetes in the brain …
+D deficiency.
+Or maybe it's due to loving sushi and now there’s mercury poisoning, or maybe it’s too much sugar in the diet and there’s pre-diabetes in the brain …

 Phew!
-All these can cause ‘depression’.
-But instead of being advised to take probiotics to compensate for the antibiotics, or get out in the sunshine, or give up curries, or sushi, or sugar, we end up hooked on highly potent and dangerously addictive SSRIs, which brings with them their own very damaging physiological effects, or worse, when they no longer work, antipsychotics and benzos start creeping in to the drug buffet, and now we're not just sad and hopeless and helpless; we've got chronic brain-fog with it.
+All these can cause the symptoms of ‘depression’.
+But instead of being advised to take (human appropriate) probiotics to compensate for the antibiotics, or get out in the sunshine, or give up curries or sushi or sugar, we end up hooked on highly potent and dangerously addictive SSRIs, which bring their own very damaging physiological effects.
+Or worse, when they no longer work, anti-psychotics and benzos start creeping in to the drug buffet, and now we're not just sad and hopeless and helpless; we've got chronic brain-fog with it.

 Ultimately, the current model of diagnosing doesn’t help us get to the real causes.
-The medical profession needs a different GPS system to look at disease.
-Maybe disease shouldn't be thought of as labels, i.e. depression or diabetes or cancer, but more as a series of altered processes, where disease is not a label but a different biochemical process or pathway.
+The medical profession needs a different GPS system to look at disease - maybe disease shouldn't be thought of as labels, i.e. depression or diabetes or cancer, but more as a series of altered processes, where disease is not a label but an altered biochemical process or pathway.

 The good news is that the science out there is now seriously thinking that fixing the gut microbiome might be the answer.